Alienatedmamal/NoobsOnTheRunPublic/ReadMe.md

 10) Start the rust server from #1 Server Control #5 Server Start.

 11) In the #1 Server Control open the #2 console.
-When the server is up and running stop the server press ctrl+c and it will close the server.
+When the server is up and running stop the server by pressing ctrl+c and it will close the server.

 12) Copy files created in step #8 with option #7 in the #6 Rust Installer/Update